nodejs/node/doc/api/cli.md

 -->

 The maximum number of test files that the test runner CLI will execute concurrently.
-The default value is `os.availableParallelism() - 1`.
+If `--experimental-test-isolation` is set to `'none'`, this flag is ignored and concurrency is one.
+Otherwise, concurrency defaults to `os.availableParallelism() - 1`.

 ### `--test-coverage-exclude`